 - (i) It could be interesting to find non-equidistant infinite sets that can be redundant for recoverability of the underlying function.
 In particular, it could be interesting to investigate if recovery of f suggested in Theorem 1 is robust with respect to errors in location of the sampling points t_k . - (ii) It is unclear if our approach based on predictability of discrete time processes is applicable to processes defined on multidimensional lattices.
-It could be interesting to extend this approach on functions $f: \mathbb{R}^2 \to \mathbb{R}$, using the setting from [12]. - (iii) We used a predicting algorithm based on [2].
-Instead, we could use a predicting algorithm based on [3]. - (iv) Since we used a predicting algorithm [2] that does not require that the spectrum of an underlying process is actually vanishing on an arc of \mathbb{T} , we can relax conditions of Theorem 1.
-Instead of processes vanishing on open sets \mathcal{I}{δ} , we can consider processes that vanish only at the middle points of the intervals forming \mathcal{I}{δ} ; however, the rate of vanishing has to be sufficient, similarly to [2]. - (v) In theorem 1, we could replace the set $\{f(t{mk-1})\}{k \leq s}$ by the set $\{f(t{mk+1})\}{k \geq s}$.
-This would require to replace the predicting algorithm on its backward version which is rather technical.
-In addition, Theorem 1 applied to f transformed by a simple time shift allows to use sets $\{f(t{mk-d})\}{k \leq s}$ for any $d \in \mathbb{Z}$.
+It could be interesting to extend this approach on functions $f: \mathbb{R}^2 \to \mathbb{R}$, using the setting from [12]. - (iii) It can be noted that the choice of predicting kernels presented in the proofs above is not unique.
+For example, we could use a predicting algorithm from [3] instead of the predicting algorithm based on [2] that was used in the present paper. - (iv) Since we used a predicting algorithm [2] that does not require that the spectrum of an underlying process is actually vanishing on an arc of \mathbb{T} , we can relax conditions of Theorem 1.
+Instead of processes vanishing on open sets \mathcal{I}{δ} , we can consider processes that vanish only at the middle points of the intervals forming \mathcal{I}{δ} ; however, the rate of vanishing has to be sufficient, similarly to [2].